 - 12.1.
 The School has appointed Hettle Andrews, a specialist insurance and health and safety company, to advise us on providing a safe environment and assessing risks.
-They conduct an annual survey of the School to review our practices and advise on any potential hazards they identify. - 12.2.
+They conduct a periodic survey of the School to review our practices and advise on any potential hazards they identify.
+The last survey was undertaken on 24/02/2021. - 12.2.
 It is not solely the duty of the School to ensure, so far as is reasonably practicable, the health, safety and welfare of the staff, pupils, parents, the public and other people who use the premises.
 All Staff have a duty to take reasonable care for themselves and other persons who may be affected by their actions and to support the School in providing a safe environment by reporting accidents and identifying potential hazards.